osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 ## ingestion provider validation
 * consider adding a config resource to disable provider id validation?
 * could validate providers "off-line" (post-ingestion)

+## provenance use case etc (from bob after oak ridge epics meeting )
+The Data Platform is optimized for recalling thousands of signals at a single point in time.
+The Archive Appliance is not.
+It is good at recall a small number of signals over a large period of time.

+The Data Platform is for managing data sets - annotating them, deleting them, and using them in the life cycle of the data.
+One of our use cases is experimental data.
+A scientist takes XRay data from some number of detectors, along with some scalar and vector data.
+The XRay data has to be processed as these XRays are taken from different angles at different distances into some normalized coordinate data.
+The original data must be preserved for verification of published results especially in proton studies.
+So the MLDP would have the raw data set stored.
+In it's Mongo index, this file would be noted for the sample, date and owner of the data.
+The data scientists would normalize the coordinates and create a new MLDP version of the data.
+The Mongo index would have a link to the RAW data file and include in the metadata the code / version of the algorithm used to normalize the coordinates, the date it was run, and the person that performed the normalization.
+This normalized data would then be processed further to reconstruct the protein structure.
+This file would point back to the normalized data - and add the information for this transformation.
+This is the provenance portion of the data and its most challenging scenario.

 ## provider metadata
 * do we want a provider metadata query and where does it belong?